| File Name | Sound Effects Disabler |

 The Highlights:

-- Loader Bypass: It tells the audio effects loader to basically ignore everything.
+- Loader Bypass: Used to tell the audio effects loader to do pretty much nothing.

 - Universal Compatibility: Works flawlessly via Magisk, KernelSU, and APatch.